SteinIAS/Noah/README.md

 ## Need to sort
-- rems or ems for fonts?
-- Compress images - imagemin
 - Automatic creation of responsive images? - https://github.com/andismith/grunt-responsive-images and possibly https://github.com/smaxtastic/grunt-responsive-images-extender (work in progress)
-- Smaller SASS stylesheets or one with stuff in eg variables (breakpoints, colours)
 - prefixer
 - uglify
 - Gitignore